Welcome to Photoshop 2: Portrait Retouching and Color Correction!

 Compare Original and Color Corrected image

 Great Job!
 You have color corrected an image using some of these most important industry standard tools in Photoshop.

 In the previous exercises we learned a few techniques to color correct our image.
 Those alter the entire image, but what if we wanted to apply a color change only to part of an image?
-In this exercise, we will use a Layer Mask to isolate a specific area.
+In this exercise, we will use a Layer Mask to isolate a specific area and then we will use Curves to manually color correct.
 The Mask will allow us to make edits in one area without affecting the color balance in the rest of the photo.